saltedlolly/developer.rebble.io/source/tutorials/watchface-tutorial/part5.md

 <img style="background-color: #CCCCCC;" src="/assets/images/tutorials/intermediate/bt-icon.png"</img>

-{% platform cloudpebble %}
-Add this icon to your project by clicking 'Add New' under 'Resources' in the left hand side of the editor.
-Specify the 'Resource Type' as 'Bitmap Image', upload the file for the 'File' field.
-Give it an 'Identifier' such as `IMAGE_BT_ICON` before clicking 'Save'.
-{% endplatform %}

-{% platform local %}
 Add this icon to your project by copying the above icon image to the `resources` project directory, and adding a new JSON object to the `media` array in `package.json` such as the following: